 The recipe is pretty simple.
 You need:

-16oz plain or greek yogurt
+- 16oz of plain greek yogurt

-2 tbsp Baking Soda
+2 tbsp of Baking Soda

 Mix the ingredients together in a large bowl.
 The mixture will begin to fizz and foam like mousse.
 Apply the mixture evenly from root to tip and leave on your hair for 20 – 45 minutes with a plastic cap to catch the drips.
 Rinse and enjoy!

 It has already been established that the treatment doesn’t truly texturize your hair in the traditional sense, but what it does is it helps very coily hair with clumping so that your natural curl pattern is more visible.